Skip to main content

 To maximize the effectiveness of documentation during migration and development, teams should follow structured practices.

-• Confirm Version Selector: Ensure the correct product version (e.g., Content Cloud 12 or Commerce Cloud 14) is selected.
+• Confirm version selector: Ensure the correct product version (for example, Content Cloud 12 or Commerce Cloud 14) is selected before reading any implementation guidance.

-• Avoid Legacy Confusion: Do not rely on CMS 11 or Commerce 13 documentation for new implementations.
+• Avoid legacy confusion: Do not rely on CMS 11 or Commerce 13 documentation for new implementations - patterns, APIs, and configuration models differ significantly.

-• Use Targeted Keywords: Include version-specific terms such as "CMS 12 configuration" or "Commerce 14 API."
+• Use targeted keywords: Include version-specific terms such as "CMS 12 configuration" or "Commerce 14 API" to filter results to relevant documentation.

-• Explore Related Topics: Use the table of contents to understand feature relationships and dependencies.
+• Explore related topics: Use the table of contents to understand feature relationships and dependencies before implementing a solution.

-• Integrated Components: CMS, Commerce, Search & Navigation, and Personalization documentation are interconnected.
+• Integrated components: CMS, Commerce, Search and Navigation, and Personalization documentation are interconnected.
+A change in one area often has documented implications for the others.

-• Holistic View: Understanding overall DXP architecture improves implementation clarity.
+• Holistic view: Understanding overall DXP architecture improves implementation clarity and reduces rework when integrating multiple platform components.

 Conclusion